"I’M A LUCKY MAN. THAT’S ALL THERE IS TO IT."

 Making music with Norah Jones was just one experience in a string of elite gigs for Levy.
 A few years prior he had met Tracy Chapman, who enlisted him to play on her mid-’90s masterpiece, New Beginning.
 Levy’s guitar earns the limelight in the bluesy “Give Me One Reason,” which won Best Rock Song at the 1997 Grammy Awards.
 More recently, he has worked with Ani DiFranco, Rosanne Cash, Jamestown Revival, and Allen Toussaint.

 Beyond continuing his recording career as a sideman for celebrated artists, Levy has risen as a songwriter in his own right.
 His compositions have been recorded by Norah Jones, Glen Phillips (Toad the Wet Sprocket), Miles Zuniga (Fastball), and Amber Rubarth (rising indie artist).
 The full force of Adam Levy’s songwriting is in play on his six solo recordings, the latest being 2015’s lyrically driven Other Desert Cities.

 Levy is also a respected writer and educator, with the instructional courses Play the Right Stuff (book/DVD), 50 Low-Down Rhythms (DVD/online course), and Rhythm Makeover (DVD/online course) to his credit, as well as numerous articles for Guitar Player, Fretboard Journal, and other top guitar magazines.
-He is the Chair of the Guitar Performance Dept. at LACM in Pasadena.
+He teaches privately, and at LACM in Pasadena.

 Levy currently lives in Los Angeles — the city where he was born.